jundalisay/superb/content/en/research/benham/palmistry/part-2/chapter-03-defects.md

 Look for proportion constantly, and anything which disturbs it must be used for or against the chances of the subject.

-If the lines in the hand are broad and shallow, instead of deep and clear, there is an imperfect channel for the Current to pass through, and instead of being a deep stream full of strength and power, it is a shallow brook, and the Current spreads over too wide a surface to make it strong.
-This broad and shallow line is a feeble and weak one, and is generally full of defects and obstructions.
+If the lines in the hand are broad and shallow, instead of deep and clear, there is an imperfect channel for the Current to pass through.
+- Instead of being a deep stream full of strength and power, it is a shallow brook.
+- The Current spreads over too wide a surface to make it strong.
+- This broad and shallow line is:
+  - a feeble and weak one, and
+  - generally full of defects and obstructions.

-When you see that lines are clearly cut, deep, well colored, uncrossed, or unspoiled by other defects, these lines show vigor and strength in the operation of their several qualities, steadiness of purpose, evenness of temper, and these are the subjects who, while they may have many difficulties to encounter, overcome them.
+Lines that are clearly cut, deep, well-colored, uncrossed, or unspoiled by other defects show:
+- vigor and strength in the operation of their several qualities
+- steadiness of purpose
+- evenness of temper

+These are the subjects who overcome the many difficulties that they encouter.

-Broad, shallow, poorly colored lines show weakness, vacillation, and discouragement, and generally these subjects achieve few results, and those are gained only after great effort and with strong outside influences to spur them.
+Broad, shallow, poorly colored lines show weakness, vacillation, and discouragement.

+These subjects achieve few results, and those are gained only after great effort and with strong outside influences to spur them.

 All of the changes, obstructions, and defects that occur in the lines themselves have special names, and these we will consider separately.

 ## The Uneven Line